hammadullahkhan/homer-learning-api-NodeJS-Typescript-MongoDB-REST-GraphQL/README.md

 # Run the app
 npm run start

 # Run Unit Test
 > Note: unit test will empty the DB - should have differnt db for test npm run test

+# Some Screen-shots in the directory:
+cd ./docs/screen-shots/

 # API Routes:
 +--------+-------------------------+